-But just as soon as I’d gotten used my youthful visage, a professional age-evaluator burst my bubble.
+But just as soon as I’d gotten used to my youthful visage, a professional age-evaluator burst my bubble.
 According to the discerning eye of board-certified dermatologist Dr. Whitney Bowe, I would decidedly not look 22 for the rest of my life.
 In fact, my aging process had already begun.
 Bowe could tell exactly how my face would continue aging.
 She could even tell where and when.

 Today, I’m 24.
 And according to Bowe, I’m going to start showing my age in the next three to four years, mostly thanks to one pesky thing: my facial expressions.

 When we emote, the muscles in our face contract, which causes creasing in the skin.
-As the emotionally charged years go by, this repetitive creasing leaves wrinkles behind.
+As the emotionally-charged years go by, this repetitive creasing leaves wrinkles behind.
 But not everyone wrinkles the same way.
 According to Bowe, there is a simple method for telling exactly where a person’s future lines will appear, no special tools or expertise required.

 “During a conversation, I can tell within five minutes where someone is destined to develop wrinkles,” she says.
 How?
 It’s all based on a person’s pattern of expression.
 In other words, most of us tend to default to one type of facial expression no matter what we’re doing, and this reveals itself to an attentive onlooker within mere minutes.
 “People fall into one of three categories,” Bowe says.
 The categories are…

 This pattern of expression certainly seems nicer than constant frowning.
 But alas, it still leads to wrinkles.
-Bowe says that people tend to squint as they smile, so if you’re a default grinner, expect to develop crow’s-feet in the delicate skin around the eyes.
+Bowe says that people tend to squint as they smile, so if you’re a default grinner, expect to develop crow’s feet in the delicate skin around the eyes.
 “Smiling can also contribute to creating more pronounced nasolabial folds,” Bowe says, “those big parentheses of skin that arc downward from the sides of your nose to the corners of your mouth.”

 Unfortunately, I fall squarely into this category.
 Even when I’m not upset—when I’m simply concentrating, or even smiling—my face tends to crumple into a deep frown.